DovetailSoftware/sdk-docs/docfx_project/sdk/fcSDK~FChoice.Foundation.FCGeneric~CopyTo.md

 _array_

-A one-dimensional [Array](ms-help://MS.NETFrameworkSDKv1.1/cpref/html/frlrfsystemarrayclasstopic.htm) to copy the current [Rows](/sdk/fcSDK~FChoice.Foundation.FCGeneric~Rows.md) collection into
+A one-dimensional [Array](ms-help://MS.NETFrameworkSDKv1.1/cpref/html/frlrfsystemarrayclasstopic.htm) to copy the current rows collection into

 _index_